-Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
-Neither Firstrade and Merrill Edge offer virtual trading.
-Taking a look at mobile trading, Firstrade offers the iPhone App and Android App while Merrill Edge offers the iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Clients can have Checking Accounts and Debit Cards at Firstrade while customers at Merrill Edge can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
-On the whole, when it comes to tools, research, and mobile trading, Merrill Edge was rated Best in Class - Research in 2017, while Firstrade was rated none of these.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+Neither broker offers virtual trading.
+For mobile trading, Firstrade offer clients access to an iPhone App and Android App while Merrill Edge has an iPhone App, iPad App and Android App.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Checking Accounts and Debit Cards are available to clients of Firstrade while Merrill Edge offers customers Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
+On the whole, when it comes to tools, research, and mobile trading, Merrill Edge posted awards Best in Class - Research in 2017, while Firstrade found itself with none of these.